-FVAP encourages the use of the Federal Post Card Application (FPCA) to start the absentee voting process as it is standardized for use across all States and will extend your eligibility to receive a ballot for all Federal elections for at least one calendar year.
+FVAP encourages the use of the Federal Post Card Application (FPCA) to start the absentee voting process as it is standardized for use across all States and will extend your eligibility to receive a ballot for all federal elections for at least one calendar year.
 The FPCA acts as both a registration and absentee ballot request form.
-FVAP encourages our military voters to submit a new FPCA every year and when they move.
+We encourage our military voters to submit a new FPCA every year and when they move.

 Each Service provides extensive voting assistance starting at the unit level.
 Assistance with any portion of the absentee voting process can be obtained by contacting your